sparkflows/sparkflows-docs/docs/user-guide/git-integration/import-project.rst

 Import project from other Git repo
 ------------------------------------
-- Select ``IMPORT FROM OTHER REPO``.
+- Select ``Import from other repo``.
-- Provide the url of other Git repo, all branches of provided git url get loaded below.
+- Provide the ```Repo Url`` of a Git repo.
+All branches of provided git url will be listed.
 - Select the ``Branch``.
-- Provide root folder path and click button next to it to load the projects within the path.

-   If there is no root folder path provided it will get linked with the path added in the git configurations
+- Provide root folder path and click on the Proceed(right arrow button) to view the list of projects in the Git repo.If there is no root folder path provided it will get linked with the path configured in the ``Git configurations`` by the ``Admin``

-- You will get the project list of the selected branch and provided root folder path.
+- Provide ``Description`` of the project.
 - Select the ``Project``.
-- Provide description of the project.
-- Click on the ``CREATE``.
+- Click on the ``Submit``.

-The selected project will get created from the other repo.
+The selected Project will be imported into Sparkflows now.

 .. figure:: ../../_assets/git/other-repo.png
    :alt: OtherRepo
    :width: 60%

-You can see the created Project in the project list.